grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 You can enable infinite panning in a canvas when pan and zoom is enabled.
 This allows you to pan and zoom the canvas and uncover larger designs.

 {{% admonition type="note" %}}
 Infinite panning is an experimental feature that may not work as expected in all scenarios.
-For example, elements that are not top / left constrained may experience unexpected movement when panning.
+For example, elements that are not top-left constrained may experience unexpected movement when panning.
 {{% /admonition %}}

 <!-- TODO: Add gif -->